-TASK CODE EVALUATION RECORD# EVALUATOR INITIALS AND DATE 43.
-Support the collection of actionable, verified data and the entry of data to RadResponder or other data collection systems: Demonstrate technological knowledge required to make data available for further analysis and product development Enter data via the RadResponder mobile app and directly into the website Assess data entered into RadResponder for validity per jurisdictional procedures and designate the assessment of data points C, E, F, I, J, T 44.
+TASK CODE EVALUATION RECORD # EVALUATOR INITIALS AND DATE 43.
+Support the collection of actionable, verified data and the entry of data to RadResponder or other data collection systems: • Demonstrate technological knowledge required to make data available for further analysis and product development • Enter data via the RadResponder mobile app and directly into the website • Assess data entered into RadResponder for validity per jurisdictional procedures and designate the assessment of data points C, E, F, I, J, T 44.
 Demonstrate the ability to distinguish relevant information from non-mission-critical information: Describe methods for sorting through large amounts of radiological data to identify information relevant to specific questions or priorities C, E, F, I, J, T 45.
-(TYPES 1 AND 2 ONLY) Demonstrate the ability to recognize release/modeling resources most appropriate for a given scenario: Identify differences between several modeling products, including HotSpot, RASCAL, and IMAAC, NARAC, and FRMAC resources, and explain why one might apply best to the situation C, E, F, I, J, T 46.
-(TYPE 1 ONLY) Demonstrate the ability to coordinate with appropriate release and modeling resources to meet incident objectives: Demonstrate direct coordination with IMAAC, NARAC or other release/modeling resources during three or more major full-scale exercises or real-life incidents Demonstrate proficiency in describing the typical atmospheric/environmental release and transport modeling methods, including underlying assumptions, for three or more major full-scale exercises or real-life incidents C, E, F, I, J, T
+Demonstrate the ability to recognize release/modeling resources most appropriate for a given scenario: ● Identify differences between several modeling products, including HotSpot, RASCAL, and IMAAC, NARAC, and FRMAC resources, and explain why one might apply best to the situation C, E, F, I, J, T

+46. Demonstrate the ability to coordinate with appropriate release and modeling resources to meet incident objectives: • Demonstrate direct coordination with IMAAC, NARAC or other release/modeling resources during three or more major full-scale exercises or real-life incidents • Demonstrate proficiency in describing the typical C, E, F, I, J, T Demonstrate proficiency in describing the typical atmospheric/environmental release and transport modeling methods, including underlying assumptions, for three or more major full-scale exercises or real-life incidents